heythisischris/heythisischris/README.md

 ### Hi there 👋
-My name is Chris, and I'm a software developer based in Miami, FL.
+My name is Christopher Aitken, and I'm a full-stack software developer based in Miami, FL.
+I particularly enjoy developing apps on AWS using ⚛️React, 📦Node.js, & 🐘PostgreSQL.